rburade21/study/core_java.md

 #### What is object cloning?
 The object cloning is a way to create an exact copy of an object.
 For this purpose, the clone() method of an object class is used to clone an object

+#### Why is the Java main method static?
+It is because the object is not required to call a static method.
+If it were a non-static method, JVM creates an object first then call main() method that will lead the problem of extra memory allocation

 [Advance Java ->](https://github.com/rburade21/study/blob/master/advance_java.md)